 It's relatively inexpensive too, but its lower price tag doesn't mean it's not powerful.
 This machine can deliver 80 psi when plugged into your car's 12V power output in minutes.

-We also like the fact that this machine comes with a convenient LED light which means that, even if it's dark, you can still ensure you're tyres are safe for the road.
+We also like the fact that this machine comes with a convenient LED light which means that, even if it's dark, you can still ensure your tyres are safe for the road.

 Overall, the AA Car Essentials Tyre Inflator looks to be a great purchase to help you maintain and supply air to your wheels wherever you go.